 Panoro Minerals has commenced the prefeasibility related works for the Cotabambas Project.
 The Company is currently reviewing proposals from consultants for engineering and permitting works for the many components of the project.
-The drilling contract to commence the prefeasibility study drill program has been signed, and the contractor has mobilized to site with drilling to commence shortly.
+The drilling program commenced in 2022 and completed in July 2023.
+An updated Mineral Resource Estimate incorporating the completed drilling is expected for September 2023.